Pandinosaurus/mstrimas.github.io/_posts/2016-09-13-rstudio-cloud-1.md

 title: "RStudio in the Cloud I: Amazon Web Services"
 published: true
 excerpt: >
-  How to quickly get a cloud-based, GIS-ready instance of RStudio Server running on an Amazon Web Services EC2 instance.
+  Detailed instructions for how to quickly get a cloud-based, tidyverse-ready instance of RStudio Server running on an Amazon Web Services EC2 instance.
 category: r
 tags: r gis cloud
 ---

 [Amazon Web Services](http://aws.amazon.com) (AWS) is a platform that offers a bewildering array of cloud computing services.
 Their flagship product is [Elastic Compute Cloud](https://aws.amazon.com/ec2/) (EC2) which gives users the ability to quickly deploy virtual computers (called instances) in the cloud.
 The specifications (number of cores, RAM, and storage) of an instance can be tailored to the size and complexity of the task, and users pay an hourly rate that depends on the computing power of the instance.

 The diversity and flexibility of AWS makes it extremely powerful; however, it also makes simple tasks daunting and confusing.
-With this in mind, this tutorial will focus on a single, well-defined goal: setting up RStudio Server, with spatial analysis and mapping packages, on an AWS EC2 instance so that RStudio can be accessed via the browser from anywhere.
+With this in mind, this tutorial will focus on a single, well-defined goal: setting up RStudio Server--with Hadley Wickham's [Tidyverse](https://cran.rstudio.com/web/packages/tidyverse/) of packages installed--on an AWS EC2 instance so that RStudio can be accessed via the browser from anywhere.
 The only prerequisite is an AWS account, which you can [sign up for](http://aws.amazon.com) if you haven't already.
 A credit card is required to sign up, but you will only be charged for computing time you use, and Amazon offers an excellent [free tier](https://aws.amazon.com/free/) that is suitable for small jobs.

 This is part I in a series of posts about using RStudio on AWS.